 THE DELIVERY MODEL

-MUIC offers an intensive delivery model contained within 6 teaching terms in a year.
-Each term is 7 weeks long and consists of 6 teaching weeks plus a week of examinations.
+MUIC offers an intensive delivery model over 6 teaching terms per year.
+Each term is 7 weeks long and consists of 6 teaching weeks plus a week when examinations are held.
 Students undertake two units in a term.

 Casual teaching staff must be available for the full duration of a teaching term.
-Lessons are scheduled between 8.30am to 8.30pm Monday to Friday.
-Term 1 commences early February 2019.
-For all 2019 term dates see the MUIC section on the Important Dates page.
+Lessons are scheduled between 8.30am and 8.30pm Monday to Friday.
+For all 2020 term dates, see the MUIC section on the Important Dates page.

-Please refer to the list of MUIC units.
+Please refer to the list of MUIC units (Pathway).

-In the Foundation and Intensive programs opportunities will be available for teaching in the following subject areas: Academic English and Academic Communications, Accounting, Communications and Cultural Studies, Computing/ICT, Economics, Engineering, Finance, History, Management, Marketing, Mathematics, Media, Physics, Politics, Research Skills, Science and Statistics.
+In the Foundation and Intensive programs, opportunities will be available for teaching in the following subject areas: Academic English, Accounting, Biology, Chemistry, Computing/ICT, Economics, History, Mathematics, Media, and Research Skills.

-MUIC Diploma units are equivalents of first year undergraduate units offered by Departments of Accounting and Corporate Governance, Economics, Engineering, Computing, Mathematics, Statistics, Physics and Astronomy, Media, Music, Communication and Cultural Studies, Modern History, Linguistics, Politics and International Relations.
-Staff with previous teaching experience in ACCG /MAS /ACST /BBA /ECON /ENGG /ICOM /ISYS/ MAS/MATH/PHYS/POL/STAT units (particularly at 100 Level) are encouraged to apply.
+MUIC Diploma units are equivalent to first-year undergraduate units offered by the Departments of Accounting and Corporate Governance, Economics, Engineering, Computing, Mathematics, Statistics, Physics and Astronomy, Media, Communication and Cultural Studies, Linguistics,.
+Staff with previous teaching experience in ACCG /ARTS/MMCC /ACST /BBA /ECON /ENGG / MAS/MATH/MKTG/PHYS//STAT units (particularly at 1000 Level) are encouraged to apply.

 All applicants must possess a current right to work in Australia.
 As these positions are casual, we are unable to offer sponsorship.

-- A recognised degree relevant to the course being taught, at a level above the program teaching on.
-(Relevant experience may also be taken into consideration)
+- A recognised degree relevant to the unit, at a level above the one being taught

-- 2 years relevant full-time equivalent Australian teaching experience
+- 2 years relevant full-time equivalent teaching experience in an Australian setting

-- Experience in the use of Moodle and a range of other learning technologies
+- Experience in the use of Moodle and a range of technology enhanced resources

-- Experience in writing and setting assessment tasks and managing results
+- Experience in developing and administering assessment tasks as well as in standardisation, moderation and management of results

-- Demonstrated strong interpersonal and communication skills and an ability to work independently and collaboratively with others
+- Demonstrated interpersonal and communication skills to effectively collaborate with others

 Please note that Foundation Programs have specific requirements as outlined in the National Standards for Foundation Programs.